-- The PHA may establish a policy for making quarterly utility reimbursements if the quarterly amount is \$45 or less (\$15 per month). - Must establish hardship exemption policies - Must make prorated payment if the family moves or leaves the program - If the family moves out in advance of the next scheduled payment, the PHA must make a prorated payment. - If the family leaves with an outstanding credit, the PHA must reconcile the credit with the family when the HAP contract terminates or shortly thereafter. - This policy is optional.
+- If the utility allowance exceeds the TTP, the PHA must pay the excess amount either to the family or directly to the utility supplier on behalf of the family. - If the PHA elects to pay the utility supplier, the PHA must notify the family of the amount of utility reimbursement paid to the utility supplier. - The PHA may establish a policy for making quarterly utility reimbursements if the quarterly amount is \$45 or less (\$15 per month). - Must establish hardship exemption policies. - Must make prorated payment if the family moves or leaves the program. - This policy is optional.
 The PHA may choose to make monthly payments for all utility reimbursements.